electron/electron/docs/api/environment-variables.md

 ### `ELECTRON_ENABLE_STACK_DUMPING`

-When Electron crashes, prints the stack trace to the console.
+Prints the stack trace to the console when Electron crashes.

 This environment variable will not work if the `crashReporter` is started.